-- 1.1 This draft Supplementary Planning Document (SPD) has been prepared for consultation by Ashfield District Council to help ensure high quality residential developments are achieved in the District.
-The SPD sets out how the Council expects the location, form and type of residential development in Ashfield will be considered through the design process. - 1.2 Following the consultation all comments received will be taken into consideration and amendments will be undertaken where necessary.
-Upon adoption, this SPD will be taken into account as a material consideration which will have considerable weight in making decisions on planning applications. - 1.3 This SPD relates to the design of new residential development throughout the District.
-It is the intention that once adopted, this SPD will replace the existing Supplementary Planning Guidance Note 1 (SPG) New Residential Development (April 1994). - 1.4 One of the fundamental aims of the planning system is to deliver high quality, and well designed development that makes a positive contribution to its surroundings, creating better shaped places for the future.
+- 1.1 This Supplementary Planning Document (SPD) has been prepared by Ashfield District Council to help ensure high quality residential developments are achieved in the District.
+The SPD sets out how the Council expects the location, form and type of residential development in Ashfield will be considered through the design process. - 1.2 This SPD will be taken into account as a material consideration which will have considerable weight in making decisions on planning applications. - 1.3 This SPD relates to the design of new residential development throughout the District.
+It replaces Supplementary Planning Guidance Note 1 (SPG) New Residential Development (April 1994). - 1.4 One of the fundamental aims of the planning system is to deliver high quality, and well designed development that makes a positive contribution to its surroundings, creating better shaped places for the future.
 The need for high quality design is embedded in the National Planning Policy Framework (NPPF).
 Design is one of the core planning principles (paragraph 17) with more detailed advice set out in Part 7 "Requiring Good Design". - 1.5 The Ashfield Local Plan Review, 2002 (ALPR) was adopted in November 2002.
 A number of policies within the ALPR are 'saved' policies under the provisions of the Planning & Compulsory Purchase Act 2004; Schedule 8(1(3))1.
 Due weight can be given to these policies under NPPF paragraph 215, according to their degree of consistency with the NPPF. - 1.6 In Ashfield, the design quality of new development over recent years has been mixed.
 It is important for the Council to raise the quality of new development in the District, especially in terms of crime prevention and sustainability.
-The guidance in the SPD reflects local distinctiveness but still provides scope for innovative design. - 1.7 There are already a number of publications, such as 'By Design2', the 'Urban Design Compendium3' and 'Buildings for Life 124', which provide general guidance on what is good design and this document will build on relevant guidance in the context of Ashfield.
+The guidance in the SPD reflects local distinctiveness but still provides scope for innovative design. - 1.7 There are already a number of publications, such as 'By Design2', the 'Urban Design Compendium3' and 'Buildings for Life 124', which provide general guidance on what is good design and this document will build on relevant guidance in the context of Ashfield. - 1.8 The main purpose of this document is to: - Assist applicants in achieving an attractive, sustainable, well-designed, high quality environment that integrates housing, employment and community uses, together with infrastructure and green infrastructure;